14 Advantages and disadvantages of C Programming Language

 7. Supports structured programming

 This means that there are no restrictions on using it or modifying it in any way you want.
-You can create a new version of C programming language if you want to and distribute it freely among people without any restrictions whatsoever.
+You can create a new version of the C programming language if you want to and distribute it freely among people without any restrictions whatsoever.

 C is an extremely reliable language because it was designed with safety in mind from the ground up (which is why it’s called a “systems programming language”).
 This means that C applications tend to have fewer bugs than other types of software because they are less prone to errors caused by bugs in the language itself (like buffer overflows).